UK prosecutors consider charges over royal hoax call

 British Prime Minister David Cameron has described the case as a "complete tragedy" and has said many lessons will have to be learned from the nurse's death.

 Australia's media regulator has launched an investigation into the phone call.
-Southern Cross Austereo, parent company of radio station 2Day FM, has apologised for the stunt.
+Southern Cross Austereo, parent company of radio station 2Day FM, has apologized for the stunt.

 Britain's own media is already under pressure to agree a new system of self-regulation and avoid state intervention following a damning inquiry into reporting practices.